xiaomingaaa/S2VM/readme.md

 You can change `--fold S2` for S2 setting (two new drugs), S1 setting (one new drug, one existing drug).

+## Additional Experiments
+To further evaluate the generalization and robustness of S²VM, we conduct additional experiments on several model variants, including the I-JEPA variant and the Single-Molecule (MAE) variant.

+You can move the corresponding files to the main directory and run the code in the same way as before.

+In addition, we include the implementation of a single-head reconstruction model variant (code only, without a pretrained checkpoint).

 ## Acknowledge
 The code is implemented based on MAE_pytorch (https://github.com/IcarusWizard/MAE/tree/main).
 The benchmark datasets are from [MRCGNN](https://github.com/Zhankun-Xiong/MRCGNN) (Deng&Ryu datasets), [EmerGNN](https://github.com/LARS-research/EmerGNN) (inductive), and process few-shot data based on [META-DDIE](https://github.com/YifanDengWHU/META-DDIE).